bloominstituteoftechnology/ios-journal-coredata/README.md

     - Set this view controller class as the delegate of the fetched results controller. **NOTE:** Xcode will give you an error, but you will fix it in just a second.
     - Perform the fetch request using the fetched results controller
     - Return the fetched results controller.
-2. Adopt the `NSFetchedResultsControllerDelegate` protocol in this view controller.
+2. Adopt the `NSFetchedResultsControllerDelegate` protocol in an extension to this view controller.
-3. Add the following delegate methods to the table view controller:
+3. Add the following delegate methods to the table view controller: (feel free to paste this code in if you made a snippet out of it)
     - `controllerWillChangeContent`.
     - `controllerDidChangeContent`.
     - `didChange sectionInfo` ... `atSectionIndex`.
     - `didChange anObject` ... `at indexPath`.

-Remember that the implementation of these methods is going to be the same in most cases.
-You can use the implementations created in this morning's guided project.

 Now you will change the `UITableViewDataSource` methods to look to the fetched results controller for information about how to set up the table view instead of the (no longer existing) `entries` array in the `EntryController`.

 4. Add the `numberOfSections(in tableView: ...)` method if you don't have it already.
 This should use the number of sections in the fetched results controller's `sections` array.
 5. In the `numberOfRowsInSection`, Again, use the `section` parameter to get the section currently being set up to return the `numberOfObjects`.
-6. In the `cellForRowAt`, use the fetched results controller's `object(at: IndexPath)` method to get the correct entry corresponding to the cell instead of using the `entries` array in the `EntryController.
+6. In the `cellForRowAt`, use the fetched results controller's `object(at: IndexPath)` method to get the correct entry corresponding to the cell instead of using the `entries` array.
-7. In the `commit editingStyle`, use the `object(at: IndexPath)` method again to get the correct entry to be deleted instead of using the `entries` array in the `EntryController.
+7. In the `commit editingStyle`, use the `object(at: IndexPath)` method again to get the correct entry to be deleted instead of using the `entries` array.
-8. Use the same `object(at: IndexPath)` method in the `prepare(for segue: ...)` method to get the correct entry instead of using the `entries` array in the `EntryController.
+8. Use the same `object(at: IndexPath)` method in the `prepare(for segue: ...)` method to get the correct entry instead of using the `entries` array.

-## Go Further

-Just like yesterday, try to solidify today's concepts by starting over and rewriting the project from where you started today.
-Or even better, try to write the entire project with both today and yesterday's content from scratch.
-Use these instructions as sparingly as possible to help you practice recall.
+#### Part 3 - Detail View

+1. Create an `EntryDetailViewController` file that subclasses `UIViewController`
+2. Add a view controller scene to your storyboard and link it with a segue between the cell and the view (use _show_ for the kind).
+This should extend the navigation bar to the new scene.
+3. Assign the `EntryDetailViewController` class to the new scene in the identity inspector.
+4. Set the title to `Entry Details`.
+5. Copy and paste the stackview of views from the create scene to this one (you might consider breaking the connections to the outlets and actions before you copy/paste.
+Sometimes Xcode can get confused about the connections on copied views.
+Just be sure to reconnect them afterwards).
+6. Constrain the stackview in the detail view scene with the following:
+    - leading, top, and trailing of 20 pts (with margins)
+    - equal height to the superview (will end up with a proportional height constraint; ensure the multiplier is 0.4)
+7. Create outlets in the detail view controller for: the textfield, the text view, and the segmented control
+8. Create an optional property to store an `Entry` object, and a variable Bool called `wasEdited` defaulted to `false`
+9. In `viewDidLoad`, set the `editButtonItem` to the `rightBarButtonItem` in the `navigationItem` property.
+    - Also call `updateViews` (which you'll create next)
+10. Create and fill in the `updateViews` method.
+Set the views onscreen to the data from the `entry` model object.
+Also set the textfield, text view, and segmented control's `isUserInteractionEnabled` properties to `isEditing`.
+11. Override the `setEditing(_:animated:)` method.
+    - Call the superclass implementation
+    - Check the `editing` property, if it's true set the `wasEdited` property to true
+    - Set the 3 outlets' `isUserInteractionEnabled` properties to the `editing` variable
+    - Set the `navigationItem`'s `hidesBackButton` property also to `editing` (this will hide the back button whenever editing is enabled)
+12. Override the `viewWillDisappear(_:)` method
+    - Call the superclass implementation
+    - Check if `wasEdited` is true.
+If so, collect entry data from the user interface controls and update the `entry` managed object
+    - Call save on the main context from your `CoreDataStack` singleton